Siemens Desiro: Desiro HC

 A Desiro HC operated by DB Regio Baden-Württemberg.

 Double deck coach of a Rhein Ruhr Express Desiro HC operated by National Express.

 At InnoTrans 2014, Siemens presented its Desiro High Capacity (Desiro HC) offering.
 The Desiro HC consists of single deck motor cars with up to four intermediate double deck coaches, which combines accessibility with capacity.

 Egypt

 In May 2022, it was announced the Egypt has ordered 94 Desiro four-car sets, amongst other railway equipment, for a 2000 km railway development.

 Germany

 In April 2015, Siemens announced that it had won a tender to build a fleet of 82 Desiro HC trains for the Rhein-Ruhr-Express (RRX) project in Germany.

+A six-car Desiro HC train passing Altendorf station in 2024.

+In December 2023, 18 four-car Desiro HC trains entered service on the Franken-Thuringen-Express network, followed by 8 six-car Desiro HC trains in June 2024.
+Also in December 2024, 25 four-car Desiro HC trains entered service on the Donau-Isar-Express network.